Josey0108/Josey0108/README.md

-## Hi there 👋

-I'm Josey
+## Hi, I'm Josey 👋

-M.Sc. graduate with hands-on experience in YOLOv8-based object detection in CARLA and real-time multi-stream video transmission for autonomous UAVs.
+# M.Sc. graduate with strong focus on automotive software engineering from Germany with hands on experience in RPA(Automation anywhwere and Uipath), currently working python, deep learning models, computer vsison and UAV.

+🔭 Graduated from TU Chemnitz(M.Sc Automotive Software Engineering) 👨‍💻 All of my projects are available at https://josey0108.github.io/ 📫 Contact: LinkedIn: www.linkedin.com/in/josey-mol-sibi-1a3a7a23b
+             Mail: sibijoseymol@gmail.com

 ## Work I’ve done
 - Built a vehicle and traffic light detection system in the CARLA simulator using YOLOv8